Updated May 22, 2023

 As simple as these web design apps might look, it is hugely effective in attracting the attention of the user.
 This web design apps primarily focuses on giving a retro feel to your site.
 Use one whole picture as a striking background and just go monochrome!

 7. Simple Designs web design tools

 Designing has a thumb rule that a web design apps is perfect when it does not show any non-essential elements.
 And, as we are improving upon the UX and UI experience of the viewers, you could see more sites designed on this pattern.

 Designers have brought this idea to fruition as sites look for ways to simplify their web design apps by removing all the unwanted and non-required elements.
 It can be done either by removing a large background image or a large background header to greet visitors.

-This type of designed site stands away from the crowd of image heavy and color loaded sites.
-It will give a soothing effect to eyes and is definitely going to attract your attention.
+This type of designed site stands away from the crowd of image-heavy and color-loaded sites.
+It will give a soothing effect to the eyes and is definitely going to attract your attention.

 8. High-Quality Photography

 Using a customized image on the header of the site shows off this trend very well.
-If you have a limited budget, then using a combination of professional and stock image can also make your site appear different from other similar sites.
+If you have a limited budget, then using a combination of professional and stock images can also make your site appear different from other similar sites.

 9. A design has become Flat

 The discussion on web design apps trends is incomplete without mentioning the trend of using Flat UI elements.
 But, if you analyze the trend, you might observe that these flat web design apps are getting into the shape of the material design.

-Material design as Google unveiled is a flat web design process that use very subtle gradients, soft animation and layering to retain a sense of the physical world while still achieving all the benefits of a flat design.
+Material design, as Google unveiled, is a flat web design process that uses very subtle gradients, soft animation, and layering to retain a sense of the physical world while still achieving all the benefits of a flat design.